The Law Clinic enhances the already strong ties between the Aberdeen community and the University.

-The creation of the Law Clinic at Robert Gordon University School of Law will enhance the already strong ties between the Aberdeen community and the University.
-The Clinic will provide free legal advice to those members of society who might otherwise not be able to afford legal advice and will enhance the skill set of the student practitioners with real life situations beyond the theory of the lecture theatre.
+Launched in November 2013 by the Law School at Robert Gordon University, its student members provide free legal advice to those members of society who might otherwise not be able to afford legal advice and enhances the skill set of the student practitioners with real life situations beyond the theory of the lecture theatre.

 The key aims of this initiative are both to provide students with the opportunity to gain practical experience, and to benefit the local community by providing access to justice to those who may need legal advice but who cannot access it elsewhere.